|Nutritional Guidelines (per serving)|

 Preheat grill and prepare for indirect grilling.
 This recipe works particularly well with a charcoal grill.

 When grill is ready, gently place salmon fillets over the unheated part (indirect) of the grill.
-Keep the grill on a low heat.
-You can add soaked mesquite chips for extra smoky flavor.
+Keep the grill on low heat.
+You can add soaked mesquite chips for an extra smoky flavor.
 Close the lid and let salmon grill for 30 to 45 minutes depending on thickness.